appaulo14/spark_analysis_of_public_data_from_askubuntu/README.md

 </table>

 ## Discussion/Conclusion
 Tags were the most useful.
 The most common questions seemed to be about Ubuntu LTS releases (12.04, 14.04, 16.04), with all three recent LTS releases being in the top 6 tags.
+This may be due to LTS releases being used the most.
 A lot of questions are related to booting (boot: 3rd place, dual-boot: 7th place, grub2: 13th place).
-This might be due to the wide variety of hardware Ubuntu but can't say for sure.
+This might be due to the wide variety of hardware Ubuntu runs on but I cannot say for sure.
 Networking-related questions were common (networking: 5th place, wireless: 10th place).
-Many people seem to be interested in running Ubuntu as a server, judging by the server tag coming in at 11th place.
-Other notably high tags were related to drivers, graphics, installation, patitioning, and sound, again possibly due to the wide variety of hardware on which Ubuntu can run (drivers: 8th place, nvdia: 16th place, installation: 15th place, parititioning: 14th place, sound: 25th place).
+Additionally, many people seem to be interested in running Ubuntu as a server, judging by the server tag coming in at 11th place.
+Other notably high tags were related to drivers , graphics, installation, patitioning, and sound, again possibly due to the wide variety of hardware on which Ubuntu can run (drivers: 8th place, nvdia: 16th place, installation: 15th place, parititioning: 14th place, sound: 25th place).

 Word counting did not provide much useful information compared to tag counting.
 A lot of the words were pronouns, prepositions, conjunctions, or other words that do not provide any meaningful information.
 I tried to filter such words out but it was difficult due to the large number of such words.

-The information collected here may be useful what common problems Ubuntu users face and also what features they are most interested in.
+The information collected here may be useful for what common problems Ubuntu users face and also what features they are most interested in.
+However, more investigation is needed before it can be turned into actionable insights.

 Future research might try using a natural language parsing library such as [NLTK](http://www.nltk.org/) to better identify topics asked about and also better identify what type of questions are asked for each topics.